QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 Adam Tooze's account of the geopolitical precedents and antecedents of World War I includes a comparison of how Gross National Products of European Great Powers had evolved during the 70 years preceding 1914 (see chapter 1 of {cite}`Tooze_2014`).

-We report a version of Tooze's graph later in this lecture.
+We construct a version of Tooze's graph later in this lecture.

 Looking at his graph and how it set the geopolitical stage for "the American (20th) century" naturally tempts one to want a counterpart to his graph for 2014 or later.